The-Anton/ImageClassifier/README.md

 <li>Training the model</li>

-<ul>Saving the Model</li>
+<li>Saving the Model</li>
 </ul>
-predict.py: This file accepts inputs from the command line prompt and takes the work from the Jupyter notebook for the following activities
+<li>predict.py: This file accepts inputs from the command line prompt and takes the work from the Jupyter notebook for the following activities</li>

 Loading the Model
 Class Prediction